neerajchavan/spring-jdbc/README.md

 <constructor-arg name="url" value="jdbc:mysql://127.0.0.1:3306/spring_jdbc_school?allowPublicKeyRetrieval=true&amp;useSSL=FALSE"/>
 ```

-**To use `BeanPropertyRowMapper`, we must set column names of the table same as property names of the Class.**
+To use `BeanPropertyRowMapper`, we must set column names of the table same as property names of the Class.

-Example -
+**Example**
 ```Java
 @Override
     public List<Student> getAllStudentsBeanPropertyRowMapper() {